 Today Sherwin Family continues to make this wine in both 750ml as well as large format bottles – with much of the proceeds going to support military charity organizations and education among other charities.
 Clients who purchase and consume these bottles can send the bottles back to the winery – they will then paint the inside, re-cork and re-apply wax to the cork and send the bottle back to the client as a memento.

-They are selectively distributed in certain states – but the majority of their wine is sold direct through the winery – often from referrals of those who have visited here before.
+The wines are selectively distributed in certain states – but the majority of their wine is sold direct through the winery – often from referrals of those who have visited here before.
 Wine club members are simply referred to as the “Cellar Scrappers”.
+Total production of all their wines is usually only several thousand cases per year.
 For more information and to join their wine club, visit: www.sherwinfamilyvineyards.com